ykaravas/Cryptography_Projects/elgamal_ykaravas/README.md

 for Alice to Encrypt and "send" to Bob, Bob to receive and decrypt from Alice and Eve to "listen in" and crack their private keys and encrypted messages.
 Unittest source code is also included in the root level directory of this project.
-This readme also includes requirements for the program (of which there are vb\ery few), a description of the project directory structure and files, directions on how to run it and a detailed description of the program's inner workings from the point of view of Alice, Bob and Eve.
+This readme also includes requirements for the program (of which there are very few), a description of the project directory structure and files, directions on how to run it and a detailed description of the program's inner workings from the point of view of Alice, Bob and Eve.